 Everyone except drums: [this includes all Brass, Saxes, Guitar, Piano, Bass, Vocalists and any non traditional instruments who wish to audition]

 1- Prepare one medium tempo jazz piece of your choice, no Ballads

-[pieces by Ellington, Charlie Parker, Gershwin, Mingus, Monk, Porter ect.]
+[pieces by Ellington, Parker, Gershwin, Mingus, Monk, Porter etc.]

-Prepare these SCALES IN EIGHT NOTES at quarter note = 60
+Prepare these SCALES IN EIGHTH NOTES at quarter note = 60

 4- Sightread chart chosen by the director